Real to Real Cacophony

 Real to Real Cacophony (sometimes incorrectly referred as Reel to Real Cacophony) is the second studio album by Scottish rock band Simple Minds.
 It was released on 23 November 1979 through record labels Zoom and Arista.

 Recording

 Real to Real Cacophony was recorded and mixed in five weeks at Rockfield Studios.
-According to producer John Leckie the band had only four songs ("Premonition", "Factory", "Calling Your Name" and "Changeling"), the rest of the album was written in the studio.
+According to producer John Leckie, the band had only four songs beforehand ("Premonition", "Factory", "Calling Your Name" and "Changeling") and the rest of the album was written in the studio.

+Dissatisfied with their first album Life in a Day (1979), the band this time went for a completely different approach to find a sound of their own, working more spontaneously and incorporating the opportunities, potential and atmosphere of the studio in the compositional procedure.
+German Krautrock was a major influence on the album, with the band adopting a more experimental, electronic sound drawing influences from the motorik, repetitive grooves of bands such as Neu!, Kraftwerk and La Düsseldorf.

 Release

-Real to Real Cacophony was less successful than Life in a Day, it did not chart, nor did its only single, "Changeling".
+Real to Real Cacophony was less successful than Life in a Day; it did not chart, nor did its only single, "Changeling".
+This was partly due to poor promotion and marketing by Arista Records who did not like the album and released the single two months after it.

 The 2002/2003 reissues by Virgin Records incorrectly render the album's title as Reel to Real Cacophony, and the opening track as "Reel to Real".
 The new spelling also appears in the discography section of all the inlays in the 2002/2003 Simple Minds remastered edition series.
 Subsequent editions render the title of both the album and track correctly.